 Make sure you have an eye on your dog when they're in the yard.
-The moment they start to dig, go outside and, using a stern voice, command them to come inside.
-If that happens often enough, they'll start to pick up on the connection between digging a hole and losing outside privileges.
+The moment they start to dig, go outside and command them to come inside.
+Be sure to praise your dog when they come to you.
+If this pattern happens often enough, they'll start to pick up on the connection between digging a hole and losing outside privileges.

 Use Digging Deterrents

 If none of these tactics are working, you may have to go the prevention route.
 Just like dogs love to pee in the same spot time and time again, they tend to love to dig up the same spot, too.
 Take note of your dog's chosen areas and add some digging deterrents to them.

 Digging deterrents are objects or scents that discourage your dog from digging.
 The important thing is to make sure that while they do discourage your dog from the behavior, they don't harm her.

 Take large, flat landscaping rocks and bury them just below the surface.
 Make sure that they're still visible but that they block the hole that was already started.

 Alternatively, you can bury lengths of netting or plastic chicken fencing an inch or two below the surface.
 Make sure that they're secure enough that your dog won't uncover them and take off with them.
 The last thing you want is for them to start chewing on plastic!

 Take advantage of smells that don't appeal to your dog.
 Lemon and lime peels, cayenne, and vinegar are all good deterrents.